Kevga/BeatModsUploadHelper/README.md

 Aims to make BeatMods uploads a little less painful

 ## Features
-- Searches for previous releases of your mod and offers auto-fill of its metadata
+- Searches for previous releases of your mod and offers to auto-fill its metadata or alternatively to reupload the same zip
 - Updates dependencies to the latest available version
 - Informs you if one or more dependencies are not yet available for the current game version